Cy-r0/smart-display/README.md

 # smart-display
-Displays patient photos (for use in practice).
+Displays patient photos (for use with raspberry pi monitor in doctor's practice).